Features, specifications and considerations when selecting outdoor bins.

 - Regular fluctuation between freezing and non-freezing temperatures will cause plastic lumber to expand and contract, putting stress on interconnected joints that will cause warping and cracking over time.
 John Lajner, Busch System’s head of product development said his team intentionally designs plastic lumber bins to avoid this by using solid sheets without sunken cutout grooves to fasten the horizontal top and bottom to the vertical walls.

 - Rain will inevitably get into cracks and crevices, including with metal hinges.
-When dropping temperatures turn it to ice, the expanding force can turn seems into gaps and loosen the hardware holding the bin together.
+When dropping temperatures turn water to ice, the expanding force can stretch seams into gaps and loosen the hardware holding the bin together.

 - Where there’s ice there’s usually salt or de-icing chemicals to melt it.
 Beware of steel bins along roads or even pathways that are commonly treated.
 While powder coating gives the aura of protection, it can and will eventually chip.
 Rust can then spread undetected underneath the shell of the coating.
 The type of steel used is important.
 Zinc coated offers greater protection than bare or “cold roll” steel, but the best protection comes from stainless steel.
 And it’s not just the bin itself, but the hardware you need to be mindful of.
 Even plastic bins may have steel hinges or fasteners.
 Where the risk is high, it’s worth paying more for stainless steel hardware.